Dividend Value Builder Newsletter

 Coca-Cola generates around two thirds of its total revenues overseas, with a significant portion from emerging economies in Latin America and Asia-Pacific.

 Coca-Cola’s most valuable strength is its brand.
 The Coca-Cola brand is known and well-respected throughout much of the world.
 Their products can be found in over 200 countries; largely because of their unmatched direct-to-store delivery distribution network.

 Customer loyalty is high.
 With only one major competitor (Pepsi) KO has many advantages including tremendous economies of scale.
 Their brand, manufacturing and distribution systems, and established relationships with retailers worldwide provide significant barriers to entry for any potential new competitors.

 A lack of product diversification is KO’s greatest weakness.
 While Pepsi has been able to diversify into other segments, Coca-Cola relies on the beverage industry for its profits and future growth.

-Another problem (or weakness) is Coca-Cola’s need for massive amounts of pure water.
+Another problem (or weakness) is Coca-Cola’s need for massive amounts of pure water (298 billion liters in 2021).
 In a world with shrinking supplies of potable water, the company’s need for water becomes critical.

 Coca-Cola’s strengths (brand, distribution network) give it unparalleled opportunities in the developed and under-developed markets.
 Their superior system of production and distribution of their products (supply chain) gives them advantages to launching new products or purchasing products from other companies that could enable Coca-Cola to grow.